mendix/docs/content/developerportal/deploy/environments-details.md

 ![](attachments/environments-details/tags.png)

+You can set tags on your environment.
+These are arbitrary strings that are not interpreted by the Developer Portal.
+Tags serve two purposes:

+* Custom tags can be added to metrics for third-party metrics solutions
-You can add tags to your environment which can be used for third-party logging solutions.
+* Tags can serve as selection criteria for grouping environments into a landscape management dashboard which can be used for third-party logging solutions

 For example, you may wish to use tags when logging with *Datadog*.
 You can find more information on this at [Getting started with tags](https://docs.datadoghq.com/tagging/) on the *Datadog* site.